A Vault for all your Secrets (full TLS on kubernetes with kv v2)

 }

-EOF# Create a policy named app-ro-pol
+# Create a policy named app-ro-pol

-$ vault policy write app-ro-pol app-ro-pol.hcl# add a secret
+$ vault policy write app-ro-pol app-ro-pol.hcl

 $ vault kv put kv/secret/app/config username='heisenberg' \